pytorch/rl/docs/source/reference/envs.rst

 policy or a value operator).
 To do this, TorchRL provides a set of transforms that aim at reproducing the transform logic of `torch.distributions.Transform` and `torchvision.transforms`.

-Transformed environments are build using the :doc:`TransformedEnv` primitive.
+Transformed environments are build using the :class:`TransformedEnv` primitive.
-Composed transforms are built using the :doc:`Compose` class:
+Composed transforms are built using the :class:`Compose` class:

 .. code-block::
    :caption: Transformed environment